GTD for Beginners: Getting Things Done Explained Simply (5 Steps)

 Bluma Zeigarnik, a Soviet psychologist, discovered in the 1920s that incomplete tasks occupy cognitive bandwidth far more persistently than completed ones.
 Waiters in a Vienna cafe remembered unpaid orders with vivid accuracy but forgot settled ones almost immediately.
 Unfinished business stays active in the mind in a way that finished business does not.
 Allen identified the same phenomenon in professional life.
 Every open commitment, every unfinished task, every decision deferred to a vague future, occupies working memory as an open loop.
 The mind will keep reminding you of it โ€” usually at a moment when you cannot act on it, so the reminder produces anxiety rather than action.

-Getting Things Done, published in 2001, is Allen's system for closing those loops by moving them out of working memory and into a structure that the mind can trust to hold them instead.
+Getting Things Done is Allen's system for closing those loops by moving them out of working memory and into a structure that the mind can trust to hold them instead.

 The trusted system โ€” what GTD is actually trying to create